stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/rnaseq-expression-classification.md

 | Counts file | htseq-count output feature counts file from human RNA-Seq | Sample.counts.txt |

 !!! caution
-    If you provide a BAM file to the non-alignment pipeline or counts data to the counts-based pipeline, it **must** be aligned to `GRCh38_no_alt`.
+    If you provide counts data to the counts-based pipeline, it **must** be aligned to `GRCh38_no_alt`.
-    Running a BAM aligned to any other reference genome is not supported.
+    Running a sample aligned to any other reference genome is not supported.
 Maybe more importantly, we do not check the genome build of the BAM, so errors in computation or the results can occur.
-If your BAM is *not* aligned to this genome build, we recommend submitting the BAM to the realignment-based workflow.
+If your sample is *not* aligned to this genome build, we recommend submitting the sample to the realignment-based workflow.

 ## Outputs